rsalsamendi/salsablog/index.md

  ```

 Now we can build on our simple Makefile above to automatically pull any new container, if needed, and switch into the container before starting the build.

+NB: The docker pull step is commented because setting up a docker repo is out of scope for this post.
 ```
 ryan$ cat Makefile
 cat Makefile